ethersphere/swarm-docs/contents/index.rst

    :alt: swarm-logo
    :align: left

-Swarm is a censorship resistant, permissionles, decentrelized storage- and communication infrastructure.
+Swarm is a censorship resistant, permissionless, decentrelised storage- and communication infrastructure.

 This base-layer infrastructure provides these services by contributing resources to each other.
 These contributions are accurately accounted for on a peer to peer basis, allowing nodes to trade resource for resource, but offering monetary compensation to nodes consuming less than they serve.